Dallas Tanker Truck Accident Lawyers

 - Remain on duty for no more than fourteen consecutive hours

-- Spend a maximum of sixty hours on the road in a seven-day period or seventy hours in an eight-day period
+- Spend a maximum of sixty hours on the road in seven days or seventy hours in eight days

 - Refrain from using a handheld mobile device while operating a commercial vehicle

 - Perform visual inspections of the truck to check for damage, defects, or other issues